 A Compilation of New Music for Buchla Synthesizers

-Ultraviolet Light UVL 020, released 2020.
+Ultraviolet Light UVL 020, released 2020, second batch released Aug 2021.
 Total Time: 42:24 Minutes.
 With Marcia Bassett, Suzanne Ciani, Dan Deacon, Jonathan Fitoussi, Steve Horelick, Kaitlyn Aurelia Smith, Hans Tammen, and compilation curator Todd Barton.

 To celebrate its 5th year and 20th release, cassette label Ultraviolet Light has cooked up something truly special: Buchla Now, a collection of new music created on synthesizers designed by Don Buchla, the visionary instrument maker, inventor/physicist, circuit designer, musician, and founder of what has popularly become known as the “West Coast Style” of synthesis.